ignoumate/notebook/workflow.md

 4. `ssh -i "path/to/keypair.pem" ec2-user@ec2-XX-XXX-XX-XXX.ap-south-1.compute.amazonaws.com` - to ssh into ec2 instance
 5. `sudo yum update -y` - update the system
 6. `aws configure` - login with aws credentials
-7. Edit inbound rules in security groups, expose port 3001, 3000 & 80 and add 0.0.0.0/0 to access the instance from anywhere
+7. Edit inbound rules in security groups, expose port 22, 3001, 3000, 80 & 443, add 0.0.0.0/0 to access the instance from anywhere
 8. Create Elastic IP and allocate it to ec2 instance

 ### Install Docker, Docker-compose